 Setting: Pratibandapuram and the Princely-State Backdrop

-The story is set in the fictional princely state of Pratibandapuram (in pre-Independence south India) and partly in the bride's home state where tigers are plentiful.
-The colonial-era hunting culture (skin-as-trophy, the British officer who wants to be photographed standing over a tiger's carcass, the duraisani's fifty diamond rings) and the courtly sycophancy of the Maharaja's dewan are the chapter's social backdrop.
-Kalki uses the princely-state setting to satirise royal arrogance without naming any real ruler.
+The story is set in the fictional princely state of Pratibandapuram in pre-Independence south India, and partly in the bride's tiger-plentiful home state.
+The colonial hunting culture (skin-as-trophy, the British officer, the duraisani's diamond rings) and the courtly sycophancy of the dewan are the social backdrop.
+Kalki uses the setting to satirise royal arrogance without naming a real ruler.

 Character Sketch: The Maharaja of Pratibandapuram

-The Maharaja is the chapter's protagonist and the central object of Kalki's satire.
-He is brave in a literal sense (he does shoot tigers face to face and once fights one with his bare hands) and absurd in a moral sense (he kills tigers only to defy a horoscope).
+The Maharaja is the protagonist and the central object of Kalki's satire, brave in a literal sense but absurd in a moral one, since he kills tigers only to defy a horoscope.

 - Brave-as-bravado.
-The ten-day-old infant's line "Let tigers beware!" sets the tone.
-His bravery is performative, meant for the astrologers, not for the tigers.
+The infant's line "Let tigers beware!" sets the tone; his bravery is performative, meant for the astrologers.

 - Driven by superstition.
-His entire adult life is structured by the prophecy.
-He marries a princess from a tiger-plentiful state, not for love but to complete the count.
+His adult life is structured by the prophecy; he marries not for love but to complete the count.

 - Authoritarian.
-He bans tiger-hunting by anyone else under threat of confiscation, doubles the land tax when the hundredth tiger eludes him, and sacks officers in his rage.
+He bans others from hunting, doubles the land tax when the hundredth tiger eludes him, and sacks officers in his rage.

 - Self-deluded.
-He never learns that the hundredth tiger was killed by a hunter from one foot away.
-His celebration of having outwitted fate is itself ironic.
+He never learns that a hunter killed the hundredth tiger; his triumph over fate is itself ironic.

 Character Sketch: The Dewan, the Comic Foil